-Development of a novel dosage form containing fluticasone propionate for inflammatory bowel diseases
+(1) Development of a novel dosage form containing fluticasone propionate for inflammatory bowel diseases

 Crohn's disease and ulcerative colitis are the two primary types of inflammatory bowel diseases (IBD).
 Glucocorticosteroids were the standard treatment for IBD, but due to adverse events, their use was limited.
 However, new formulations of glucocorticosteroids have been developed to reduce systemic action.
 Fluticasone propionate (FLT) is an inhaled corticosteroid with high anti-inflammatory potency, used for the topical treatment of asthma.
-The purpose of this project was the design and preparation of a new FLT dosage form for topical treatment of IBD.
-The physicochemical property of FLT was very important for the dosage form design.
+The purpose of this project was the design and preparation of a new FLT dosage form for topical treatment of IBD. physicochemical property of FLT was very important for the dosage form design.
 The information for FLT was not enough, so we started the determination of the property.
-As a recent result, chemical structures for degradation products of FLT in an alkaline solution were found by the support of Laboratory of Pharmacognosy and Natural Products Chemistry.
-The physicochemical property of FLT and the improvement of its solubility were presented as papers in 2014.
+Chemical structures for degradation products of FLT in an alkaline solution were found by the support of Laboratory of Pharmacognosy and Natural Products Chemistry, which results were submitted.
+Basic studies for developing the new formulation were maintained.